AbdiMohamedMohamed/jukebox/README.md

-This is the design of a free jukebox playing cd
+This is the design and main functionalities of a free jukebox playing CDs